simp/pupmod-simp-simpkv/README.md

 * backend - A specific key/value store, e.g., files on a local filesystem,
   Consul, Etcd, Zookeeper.
-* plugin - Ruby software that interfaces with a specific backend to affect the operations requested in libkv Puppet functions.
+* plugin - Ruby software that interfaces with a specific backend to affect the operations requested in simpkv Puppet functions.
 * plugin instance - Instance of the plugin that handles a unique backend configuration.
-* plugin adapter - Ruby software that loads, selects, and executes the appropriate plugin software for a libkv function call.
+* plugin adapter - Ruby software that loads, selects, and executes the appropriate plugin software for a simpkv function call.

 ## Usage

-Using `libkv` is simple:
+Using `simpkv` is simple:

-* Use `libkv` functions to store and retrieve key/value pairs in your Puppet code.
+* Use `simpkv` functions to store and retrieve key/value pairs in your Puppet code.
 * Configure the backend(s) to use in Hieradata.
 * Reconfigure the backend(s) in Hieradata, as your needs change.